roman-milk/roman-milk.github.io/melanies-memoirs-a-married-slut.md

  What confidence, what bravado.
 I loved it!

  I gripped Terry's sexy, athletic ass, pulling the 40-something year old towards me underneath him, making his cock touch my vagina.
 I grunted, he grunted, and now we were fucking.
 I was getting laid by a complete stranger from the gym!
-Report_Story #2